nuvalis/mzFlash/README.md

 Installation Instructions for Anax-MVC
 ======================================

-Register it as an Anax Service like this in your config/frontcontroller whatever method you prefer.
+Register it as an Anax Service like this in your config/frontcontroller or whatever method you prefer.

 	$di = new \Anax\DI\CDIFactoryDefault();